Catalog Quick Links

 COSD 511 Stuttering and Other Fluency Disorders

-This course provides information about normal fluency as well as the history, theories, development, nature, and symptomatology of stuttering and other fluency disorders in children and adults.
-Controversies regarding theoretical explanations about the nature of stuttering that influence management strategies are discussed.
-Clinical case studies are used to illustrate methodologies and to plan remediation.
+This course provides information about typical fluency as well as the history, theories, development, nature, and symptomatology of stuttering and other fluency disorders in children, adolescents, and adults.
+Cluttering, neurogenic, and psychogenic fluency disorders and their evaluation and management are discussed.
+Controversies regarding theoretical explanations about the causes and the nature of stuttering that influence management strategies are discussed.
+Stuttering modification, fluency shaping, and holistic therapeutic approaches are reviewed, and video case studies are used to illustrate the approaches.
+Students are afforded the opportunity to evaluate and create a treatment plan for an adult who stutters as part of the final project for the course.

 Number of Credits: 3